 However, for finance professionals dealing with complex invoices, generic OCR tools have significant limitations.
 They often fail when trying to perform multi-page PDF OCR on documents with varied layouts, tables, or dense information.
 These tools can read the text but lack the context to distinguish between similar fields, such as an invoice date versus a due date, which leads to high error rates and requires extensive manual correction.

 Modern AI-powered platforms represent the next evolution.
-Instead of just converting images to text, these tools use a proprietary, multi-model AI system to understand the structure and context of a financial document.
-Unlike a simple OCR wrapper, a purpose-built AI understands the relationships between data fields.
-This advanced approach delivers far greater reliability, reducing errors by approximately 85% compared to manual processing or basic OCR.
+Instead of just converting images to text, these tools use a multi-model AI system to understand the structure and context of a financial document.
+Unlike a simple OCR wrapper, dedicated AI invoice scanning software understands the relationships between data fields, significantly reducing errors compared to manual processing or basic OCR.
 You can learn more about the specifics of these advanced PDF invoice parsing techniques and how they improve accuracy.

 The most significant advantage of a purpose-built AI platform is its ability to process large, multi-page PDFs without needing to be split manually.
 You can submit an entire file containing hundreds of invoices or a large batch of mixed documents and have the system accurately extract all relevant data in a single, automated job.